MarinaEngel/Atmosphere_2022/README.md

 date,time and number of MODIS channel.
 For example, file with name "mod1830500_ch2.bmp" corresponds to the cloud adjacency effect mask for the MODIS channel 2 (0.841 mkm - 0.876 mkm), 183-th day of the 2021 year and time 05:00 UTC.
-In the figures black points correcpond to cloud pixels, red points correcpond to pixels with high influence of cloud adjacency effect and blue pixels correcpond to pixels with low cloud adjacency effect.
+In the figures black points correspond to cloud pixels, red points correcpond to pixels with high influence of cloud adjacency effect and blue pixels correspond to pixels with low cloud adjacency effect.

 Contacts: principal investigator Mikhail Tarasenkov, e-mail tmv@iao.ru.